RphWbr/visiannot/doc/source/userguide-visiannot.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the constructor of :class:`.ViSiAnnoT`, the keyword argument ``annot_dir`` specifies the directory where to store annotation files.
 By default it is the directory "*Annotations*", located at the current working directory from where **ViSiAnnoT** is launched.

 For each label, a text file is created with the intervals of the annotated events.
-The name of the annotation file is ``BASENAME_LABEL-datetime``, where ``BASENAME`` is the basename of the annotation directory and ``LABEL`` is the label.
+The name of the annotation file is ``BASENAME_LABEL``, where ``BASENAME`` is the basename of the annotation directory and ``LABEL`` is the label.

 Each line in an annotation file corresponds to an annotated event: ``TS1 - TS2``, where ``TS1`` (resp. ``TS2``) is the start (resp. stop) timestamp of the annotated event.
 The timestamp is formatted as follows: ``%Y-%m-%dT%H:%M:%S.%f``, where ``%Y`` is the year in 4 digits, ``%m`` is the month in 2 digits, ``%d`` is the day in 2 digits, ``%H`` is the hour, ``%M`` is the minute, ``%S`` is the second and ``%f`` is the microsecond.